 International collaboration has been at the core of her professional career.
-In 2010, she received a Global Collaborative Research Grant for a three-year project co-directed with Prof. Cadava, entitled The Itinerant Languages of Photography, which studies the movement essential to photography—as a practice and as an ever-expanding archive—and its capacity to circulate across time and space as well as across other media, in collaboration with research institutions in Spain, Brazil, Mexico, and Argentina (http://www.princeton.edu/international/doc/NouzeillesCadavaFinalProposal_PR.pdf).
-The project closes with a photography exhibition at the Princeton Art Museum (September 7, 2013-January 19, 2014), with materials from the Instituto Moreira Salles and the Biblioteca Nacional (Rio, Brazil), SINAFO (Mexico), the private collection Foto Colectania (Barcelona, Spain), and private collections from the United States and Latin America.
+In 2010, she received a Global Collaborative Research Grant for a three-year project entitled The Itinerant Languages of Photography, which studied the movement essential to photography—as a practice and as an ever-expanding archive—and its capacity to circulate across time and space as well as across other media, in collaboration with research institutions in Spain, Brazil, Mexico, and Argentina.
+The project closed with an international photography exhibition at the Princeton Art Museum (September 7, 2013-January 19, 2014), with materials from the Instituto Moreira Salles and the Biblioteca Nacional (Rio, Brazil), SINAFO (Mexico), the private collection Foto Colectania (Barcelona, Spain), and private collections from the United States and Latin America.

 Service to Princeton: